Tape Hunt hits Jackpot: 40 year old "Mr. Gavitt" recordings found in the USA!

 Just in time for Walter Gavitt Ferguson's 100th Birthday (May 7th) we were handed over a substantial treasure ...
 Walter Ferguson on the 1982 Folkways LP "Mr. Gavitt", Photo taken by Michael Williams.

-A few weeks ago we were contacted by Michael Williams, who had recorded the music for Don Walter's first album in 1981, wich was released on the US label "Folkways" a year lateras "Mr. Gavitt: Calypsos of Costa Rica" and marked the beginning of Don Walters international recognition as composer and musician.
+A few weeks ago we were contacted by Michael Williams, the American musicologist who had recorded the music for Don Walter's first album in 1981, wich was released on the US label "Folkways" a year later as "Mr. Gavitt: Calypsos of Costa Rica" and marked the beginning of Don Walters international recognition as composer and musician.

 Mr. Williams had recently heard about our Tape Hunt project and told us that he still had the original cassette recordings from the LP - and probably also a few songs that did not make it onto the LP.
 Then, as he started to digitalise his almost 40 year old cassettes, he discovered that they contained mostly unreleased material, recorded in Cahuita between March 1981 and 1983.

-In a recent e-mail, Mr. Williams shed some light on the background of the recordings:
+In a recent e-mail, Mr. Williams shed some light on the background of these historic recordings:

 Mr. Williams generously contributed all the unreleased material to the Tape Hunt project.